Nam4321/-SQL-BigQuery-AdventureWork2019/README.md

 # I. Introduction
-This project contains an Adventure Works 2019 dataset that I will explore using SQL on Google BigQuery.
+This project contains an AdventureWorks2019 dataset that I will explore using SQL on Google BigQuery.
 I was given task to find answers for the following questions related to Adventure Works database.

 # II.
 Exploring the Dataset
 In this project, I will write 08 query in Bigquery base on Adventureworks2019